Deploy a local Kubernetes Cluster ¶

 Stop the cluster ¶

 When you are finished, you can stop the cluster by running the following command.
-Stopping will retain the configuration and state of the cluster (namespaces, deployments, and so on) that will be recovered when starting the cluster again.
+Stopping retains the configuration and state of the cluster (namespaces, deployments, and so on) that will be restored when starting the cluster again.

 minikube stop